-- Technical expertise in the required fields of modeling and simulation of pollutants transport in rivers. - Demonstrated experience in similar project and relevant fields (please provide updated list of projects, preferably in the country). - Presence of the company in Mongolia or the Russian Federation. - Good in reading, writing and spoken the Russian language. - Good in reading, writing and spoken the English language. - Availability of required tools and materials (like spatial, bathymetrical and historical water quality data, digital drainage-basin topography for Baikal Basin) for the scientific work.
+- Technical expertise in the required fields of: hydrology and hydrochemistry, establishing a network of monitoring stations, identification of hydrochemical parameters and pollutants of surface waters in the state or regional level. - Demonstrated experience in similar project and relevant fields (please provide up-dated list of projects, preferably in the country). - Presence of the company in Mongolia or the Russian Federation. - Good in reading, writing and spoken the Russian language. - Good in reading, writing and spoken the English language. - Availability of required tools and materials (like long-term series of observations of the quality of surface waters for Baikal Basin) for the scientific work.

-Budget: An indicative cost of USD 45,000 has been estimated for these services.
+Budget: An indicative cost of USD 40,000 has been estimated for these services.